PhD Programme in Political Science

 The admission committee presents its evaluations on a senior faculty meeting.
 The final decision is taken by the Head of Department (Prefekten) based on the advice of the senior faculty meeting.
 Applicants admitted to the programme are contacted as soon as possible, and the decision is communicated to all applicants.

-The Head of Department may decide to admit more PhD-students than advertised.
+The Head of Department may decide to admit more doctoral students than advertised.
 This requires that financing for the whole programme is assured and that the student has been top ranked among applicants by the faculty meeting.
 External funding has to be approved by the university.

 Director of PhD Studies